uhlibraries-digital/bcdams-map/guidelines/note.md

 Context | Example
 ------|------
 Note about resource distribution | This video was originally distributed by National Educational Television (NET).
 Note about original condition of the resource  | The original document is missing page 5.

+### Preservation Guidelines

+In the preservation package, this field contains a human-readable value for the title of the provenance collection.

+For archival projects, data in this field is automatically populated from the external documents field located in the resource record for the archival collection.
+The external documents are not automatically created in ArchivesSpace; the preservation administrator must add the Cedar preferred term and permalink to the resource record in ArchivesSpace.

+For standard projects, data in this field is automatically populated from the `Collection Title or ARK Url` entered in the Carpenters “Items” tab.

+__EXAMPLES__

+- Houston Earlier Texas Art Group (HETAG) Newsletters
+- Janice Rubin Photographs